materials-commons/materialscommons.org/docs/spreadsheets.md

 | S1          | No       | Wrong settings on SEM |
 | S2          | Yes      | Best run yet! |

-In the above spreadsheet Materials Commons will ignore the i:Valid? and notes columns.
-The values in these cells in these columns will not be processed.
+In the above spreadsheet, Materials Commons will ignore the i:Valid? and notes columns.
+The values in these columns will not be processed.

 ## Blank Cells

-Materials Commons will ignore blank cells when processing your spreadsheet.
-However, sometimes you want to explicitly mark a cell in a special way.
-If the cell is blank it could mean you still have to get that measurement, or it could mean that it is not appropriate to have a value in that cell.
+Materials Commons will ignore blank cells when processing your spreadsheet, however, sometimes you want to explicitly mark a cell in a special way.
+If the cell is blank, it could mean you still have to get that measurement, or it could mean that it is not appropriate to have a value in that cell.
 Materials Commons will ignore cells that contain the word "blank" or "n/a".
 For example:

 | Sample Name | S:grain size(mm) | P:Temperature(k) |